EBC

 Valuation

-Eastern Bankshares, Inc. appears attractively valued relative to its earnings, cash flows, and sector peers.
+Eastern Bankshares, Inc. appears expensively valued relative to its fundamentals and growth prospects.

 Moat